Caliban (moon)

 Caliban /ˈkælɪbæn/ is the second-largest irregular satellite of Uranus.
 It was discovered on 6 September 1997 by Brett J. Gladman, Philip D. Nicholson, Joseph A. Burns, and John J. Kavelaars using the 200-inch Hale Telescope together with Sycorax and given the temporary designation S/1997 U 1.

+Name and designation

-Designated Uranus XVI, it was named after the monster character in William Shakespeare's play The Tempest.
+The moon is designated Uranus XVI, it was named after the monster character in William Shakespeare's play The Tempest.

 Orbit

 Animation of Caliban's orbit around Uranus.